-You’ve probably come across OnStream for FireStick while searching for ways to watch free movies and TV shows.
+You’ve likely encountered OnStream for FireStick while searching for ways to watch free movies and TV shows.

-This isn’t just about following rules – it’s about protecting your personal information, your device, and avoiding serious legal consequences.
+This is not only about the rules and regulations, but it is also about protecting your personal information, your device, and avoiding serious legal consequences.

 Educational Disclaimer: This article is purely educational and doesn’t endorse or recommend using OnStream or any unauthorized streaming applications.
 We strongly encourage using only legal streaming services to protect yourself and support content creators.